eegsynth/eegsynth/module/openbci2ft/README.md

 ![OpenBCI](./openbci.jpg)

-## Requirements

-* The FieldTrip buffer should be running.
-* The RF dongle should be plugged and the board should be switched on.
+Prior to starting this module the FieldTrip buffer should be running, the RF dongle should be plugged and the board should be switched on.

-* The user should have write permissions to the device.
+Furthermore, you should have write permissions to the device.
 If *getattr error* is shown this is likely not the case.
-In that case one can run OpenBCI2ft in sudo mode.
+In that case one can run the openbci2ft module in sudo mode.